 In recent years, more and more tech giants are showing interest in developing their own payment gateways.
 Today, we have Apple Pay, Google Pay, Samsung Pay, and most recently we heard rumors about Facebook entering the game.
 However, the company decided to take it a step further and introduce blockchain in the equation.
-In fact, Facebook has officially released a white paper for their cryptocurrency, Libra, which will be supported by Calibra, Facebook’s digital wallet service.
+In fact, Facebook has officially released a white paper for their cryptocurrency, Libra also referred to as novi, which will be supported by Calibra, Facebook’s digital wallet service.

 It sure looks like Facebook’s Libra is the company’s next huge thing.
 That’s why, we gathered the most important takeaways that you need to know: